 Employees have long had the right to request to flexible working, however the move to enforced home working, where possible, has almost certainly raised potential employees’ expectations that working from home, or having more flexible hours to better support other commitments such as caring for a friend or relative, or looking after children, is almost a ‘given’.

-Share your organisation’s approach so candidates can clearly see what their options are in the new normal that’s ahead.
+Share your organisation’s approach so candidates can clearly see what their options are, now and in the longer term.

 Your approach to safety